-4.26.
-The management of financial risks and controls is covered by the Finance Officer's statutory responsibilities under Section 151 of the Local Government Act 1972 and the Accounts and Audit Regulations 2015.
-Appropriate structures, responsibilities and processes will be maintained to achieve satisfactory control over financial management risks.

-4.27.
-The Finance Officer will also oversee the service level agreements and contracts for financial, internal audit, legal, personnel and administrative advice, and insurances.
+- 4.23 The management of financial risks and controls is covered by the Head of Finance's statutory responsibilities (as 'Finance Officer') under Section 151 of the Local Government Act 1972 and the Accounts and Audit Regulations 2015.
+Appropriate structures, responsibilities and processes will be maintained to achieve satisfactory control over financial risks. - 4.24.
+The Head of Finance will also oversee the service level agreements and contracts for financial, internal audit, legal, personnel and administrative advice, and insurances. - 4.25 The Head of Finance will support the Board's Internal Auditor, who will complete and sign the Annual Internal Audit Report.